pedrualves/python-challenges/README.md

 # python-challenges
-only to practice more python
+The objective from this repository is only register some challenges using python